quini27/Eye-detection-using-ML/README.md

 the lines 54 and 63 substituting the path there written by the one where the database files are stored in your computer.

 Once the algorithm is trained, a PGM file with 384 columns, 286 rows and 256 gray levels can be opened and loaded at the right part of the screen.
 This image is the test set of the algorithm.
-The script to test can be executed by clicking in the Buton "Test Eye Position".
+The script to test can be executed by clicking in the button "Test Eye Position".
 The coordinates of the eyes calculated by the algorithm will be printed in the output console and light green crosses will be printed on the images in the positions calculated.